Garjainia: Discovery

 Garjainia prima was first discovered in a small village in Russia by a farmer.
 The exact date of the discovery is not known but its believed to have been found some time in the early 1950s.
-A later find is G. madiba, which was found in South Africa in the 1960s.
+A later find is G. madiba, which was found in South Africa in the 1960s as several isolated, disarticulated and fragmentary remains throughout the entire locality, referred to a singular species due to proximity.
 In the same locality another much larger erythrosuchid was also found, called Erythrosuchus africanus, which was one of the largest terrestrial predators of the Early Triassic (250 million years ago).